Short Answer: It Depends on the Visa Type

 The Airline Factor: Even Visa-Free Travelers Need Onward Tickets

-Even if your nationality is visa-free for a country (e.g., US citizens visiting Schengen for 90 days), airlines may still require proof of onward travel before letting you board.
+Even if your nationality is visa-free for a country, airlines may still require proof of onward travel before letting you board.
 This is called "documentation verification."
 Without a return or onward ticket, the airline can deny boarding because they are liable if you're refused entry.
 A verifiable dummy ticket solves this perfectly — it shows the airline a confirmed itinerary without you having to buy an expensive real ticket.

-Why a Verifiable Dummy Ticket Is Your Best Bet for All Scenarios
+Why a Verifiable Dummy Ticket Works for All Visa Types